General Manager/ Executive Director

-Premier Assistant Coach
+Premier Head Coach

 Coach Rodriguez, a West Bountiful, UT native, embarks on his 4th season behind the bench of the Whalers after finishing his playing career 5 seasons ago in the Whalers blue and green, helping lead the club to a USPHL Final Four finish.
 Kody's junior career spanned 3 different leagues, 1 season in the NA3HL with the Quad City Jr. Flames, 2 seasons with the Ogden Mustangs in the WSHL were he ranks among the organizations scoring leaders, and his final season with the Whalers in the USPHL where he posted 15 points in 39 games.